aviparth/Mental-Health-Report---2026/README.md

 ### here is my answer -

-# please look at my other MS WORD File to see the insight
+# please look at my other Image to see the insight